smasongarrison/D3mirt/README.md

 An example of how the output can be described could be as follows.

 > In Figures 5 and 6, it can be observed a simple profile on gender in
-> which more women tend to have higher levels of trait on Compassion.
+> which more women tend to have higher levels of trait Compassion.
+When
-> When rotating the model $90^{\circ}$ clockwise, there seems not to be
+> rotating the model $90^{\circ}$ clockwise, there seems not to be any
-> any easily observable gender difference related to Conformity or
+> easily observable gender difference related to trait Conformity or
-> Fairness.
+> trait Fairness.

 ### Plotting Confidence Intervals